Comfort essentials for the RV life: My top gear picks

 You can live with less

 Finally, remember, you can live with less.
-You don’t need 40 changes of underwear unless you have some serious issues.
+You don’t need 40 changes of underwear unless you have some serious issues or maybe lack access to laundry facilities.
 Downsize and downsize some more.

-Of course, we could add many obvious things to this list, such as cookware and dishes but this list isn’t about that.
+Of course, we could add many obvious things to this list, such as cookware and dishes, but this list is about the specific comfort essentials for the RV life that make or break your daily experience.
+Most of these items solve the hidden stressors—like back pain, heat, and dirt—that influencers often gloss over.

 For all the tools you might need, read, The RV life toolkit you might not know you needed.